The Supreme Court's Citizens United decision unleashed unlimited anonymous spending on campaigns.

 Green Chamber of Commerce

 Redwood Empire Business Association

 And Other Leading Groups and Individuals See all...

-The need for the California DISCLOSE Act of 2012 was shown by all the deceptive political ads that helped lead to the defeat of Proposition 15.
+The need for the California DISCLOSE Act was shown by all the deceptive political ads that helped lead to the defeat of Proposition 15.
 But Prop 15 built a huge coalition for Fair Elections and helped lead to the overwhelming victory of Measure H in Los Angeles with 75% of the vote.